Tomnowell/newsite/_posts/cybersec/THM/LogAnalysis/2023-11-25-THM-Intro-To-Log-Analysis.md

 </details>

+---

-*Q3: In the apache.log file, which IP address generated the most traffic?*
+**Q3: In the apache.log file, which IP address generated the most traffic?**

-> this should isolate the ip addresses, sort them and count the occurrences
+*this should isolate the ip addresses, sort them and count the occurrences*

 ```bash
 cut -d ' ' -f 1 apache.log | sort -n -r | uniq -c